Dust Collection Cleans Workplace Environments for Worker Safety and Machinery Efficiency

 - Unless the flanges are affixed perfectly by skilled workers, the duct segments will not align correctly.
 This results in an unprofessional appearance and higher static pressure loss.

-Clip-Together Ducting and Its Benefits
+Clamp-Together Ducting and Its Benefits

 - Installation times of less than half that of standard flanged duct systems.